knoxa/knoxa.github.io/examples/names/index.md

 ![A concept lattice - disagreement between agents](disagree.svg)

 Any sort of disagreement will seperate the corresponding objects in the concept lattice, but they will be comparable if they share an attribute (name).
-In the diagram above, each of the remaining nodes has exactly one object, either from the soundex agent or the normal agent.
+In the diagram above, each of the remaining nodes has at most one object, either from the soundex agent or the normal agent.

 Each object is intended to represent a single person, so if the claims from the two agent objects share a name attribute then they're making contradictory claims about the same person.
 A claim is wrong if it includes a name it shouldn't or fails to include a name it should.